duckdb/duckdb-web/docs/configuration/pragmas.md

 ##### Profiling Format

 The format of the resulting profiling information can be specified as either `json`, `query_tree`, or `query_tree_optimizer`.
-The default format is `query_tree`, which prints the physical operator tree together with the timings and cardinalities of each operator in the tree to the screen.
+The default format is `query_tree`, which prints the logical query plan together with the timings and cardinalities of each operator in the tree to the screen.

 To return the logical query plan as JSON: